 14) How did the Ghanaian movie industry develop?

 The city of Accra was, and still is, the capital of this industry and the films usually revolve around challenges faced by residents of urban Ghana.
 The spirit world also has a prominent presence in these films.

-Further Reading: Nine inspirational travel and volunteering quotes
+Further reading: Nine inspirational travel and volunteering quotes